ulrikstrid/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

     if amount =/= current_purchase_price then
-      // we won't sell tacos if the amount isn't correct fail("Sorry, the taco you're trying to purchase has a different price");
+      // we won't sell tacos if the amount isn't correct failwith("Sorry, the taco you're trying to purchase has a different price");
     else
       // Decrease the stock by 1n, because we've just sold one taco_kind.current_stock := abs(taco_kind.current_stock - 1n);